Hard Drive Not Detected

 Hard Drive not showing up first responders

-Who ever is the first responder on your emergency will ultimately determine the fate of your data.
+It’s nothing short of an emergency with a hard disk not detected scenario arises.
+Hopefully there is a back up, or what happens next will ultimately determine the fate of your data.
 Spending too much time guessing, or performing incorrect procedures can harm the hard drive, and make your situation much worse.

-We’re going to try to help guide you and provide a basic foundation which you can understand the error messages you might be getting, but most of all to know if you need an expert or not.
+We’re going to try to help guide you, provide a basic foundation which you can understand the error messages you might be getting when your external hard drive no working anymore.
+Most of all to know if you need an expert or not.
 This applies to drives like a USB My Passport or My Book – Western Digital external hard drive, or any other manufacturer internal/external, laptop/desktop hard disks that are having a problem detecting.

-Learn the difference, and similarities, between common errors, messages, and symptoms of an unrecognized hard drive:
+Learn the difference, and similarities, between common hard disk not detected errors, messages, and symptoms of an unrecognized hard drives not showing up:

 - “hard drive not spinning”